MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/registry.md

 We recommend using this method if you have just a handful of devices that need Microsoft 365 Insider on them.

-## Change an existing Office installation to Office Insider by using a command to update the registry
+## Change an existing Office installation to Microsoft 365 Insider by using a command to update the registry

 On a Windows device, you can run a "reg add" command from an elevated command prompt.